rosette-api/helm/charts/rosette-server/README.md

 The extraction of the roots can be a lengthy process, depending on which endpoints and languages are enabled and also on available system resources.
 Make sure to set a long enough timeout for the process to finish considering your resources.

+## Installing with Argo CD
+The chart is maintained to be used with Helm installation primarily, but it is possible to install it with Argo CD as well.
+Be sure to check out the corresponding [troubleshooting section](#troubleshoot-argo-cd) if you run into issues or reach out to Analytics Support for help.

-### Download the templates
+## Download the templates
-Use this [link](https://charts.babelstreet.com/rosette-server-3.1.0.tgz) to download the chart and its templates
+Use this [link](https://charts.babelstreet.com/rosette-server-3.2.0.tgz) to download the chart and its templates

 # Uninstall
 To uninstall the release, run